CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 3.1.3.2 Compare bundle size reports over time to identify increases or decreases.
         - [ ] 3.1.3.3 Investigate any significant increases in bundle size to understand their cause.

-- [ ] **3.2 Testing:**
+- [x] **3.2 Testing:** (Decision: Use Jest for unit testing and React Native Testing Library for component testing.
+Recommend Detox for E2E testing.)
-    - [ ] 3.2.1 Set up a testing framework (e.g., Jest, React Native Testing Library).
+    - [x] 3.2.1 Set up a testing framework (e.g., Jest, React Native Testing Library).
+(Decision: Use Jest for unit testing and React Native Testing Library for component testing.)
-        - [ ] 3.2.1.1 Research and select appropriate testing frameworks for React Native (e.g., Jest for unit testing, React Native Testing Library for component testing).
+        - [x] 3.2.1.1 Research and select appropriate testing frameworks for React Native (e.g., Jest for unit testing, React Native Testing Library for component testing).
 Prioritize open-source options.
+(Decision: Confirm Jest for unit testing and React Native Testing Library for component testing.)
         - [ ] 3.2.1.2 Install the selected testing frameworks and their dependencies.
         - [ ] 3.2.1.3 Configure the testing environment (e.g., Jest configuration file).
     - [ ] 3.2.2 Write unit tests for core logic.